hafiz-muhammad/fedora-i3-config/README.md

 - [GIMP](https://www.gimp.org/) - A free and open-source raster graphics editor.
 - [Inkscape](https://inkscape.org/) - A free and open-source vector graphics editor used to create vector images.
 - [Krita](https://krita.org/en/) - A free and open source painting program.
+- [BleachBit](https://src.fedoraproject.org/rpms/bleachbit) - Delete traces of your computer activity and other junk files to free disk space and maintain privacy.
+- [PeaZip](https://flathub.org/apps/details/io.github.peazip.PeaZip) - PeaZip is free file archiver utility, based on Open Source technologies of 7-Zip, p7zip, Brotli, FreeArc, PAQ, Zstandard, and PEA projects.
+Cross-platform, full-featured but user-friendly alternative to WinRar, WinZip and similar general purpose archive manager applications, open and extract 200+ archive formats: 001, 7Z, ACE, ARC, ARJ, BR, BZ2, CAB, DMG, GZ, ISO, LHA, PAQ, PEA, RAR, TAR, UDF, WIM, XZ, ZIP, ZIPX, ZST - view full list of supported archive file formats for archiving and for extraction.
+- [Joplin](https://joplinapp.org/) - A free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
+- [Metadata Cleaner](https://flathub.org/apps/details/fr.romainvigier.MetadataCleaner) - View and clean metadata in files.
+- [qBittorrent](https://src.fedoraproject.org/rpms/qbittorrent) - A Bittorrent client using rb_libtorrent and a Qt6 Graphical User Interface.
+It aims to be as fast as possible and to provide multi-OS, unicode support.
+- [GitHub Desktop](https://flathub.org/apps/details/io.github.shiftey.Desktop) - This version of GitHub Desktop is a fork that adds support for Linux.
+- [LibreOffice](https://src.fedoraproject.org/rpms/libreoffice) - LibreOffice is an Open Source, community-developed, office productivity suite.
+It includes the key desktop applications, such as a word processor, spreadsheet, presentation manager, formula editor and drawing program, with a user interface and feature set similar to other office suites.
+Sophisticated and flexible, LibreOffice also works transparently with a variety of file formats, including Microsoft Office File Formats.
 --

 <br>